 I want you to know that I take the responsibility of taking you into Mexico seriously.
 I want everyone to enjoy themselves, but I want the experience to be fun and social for everyone as well as safe.
 Accordingly, I have set up the following Rules and information about our trips.
 These are Rules, not mere guidelines and for the safety as well as the enjoyment of the Group it is expected that they will followed.

 Make sure to answer all the questions when you first join the group.
 If you don't, you will be asked to correct it and go back and answer all the questions.
 If you don't within 7 days, you can be dropped from the group for non-compliance.

 Your profile should have a clear visible picture of your face.
 Often, we meet at a location with many people around, and I need to be able to locate you.
 If you come to an event and no one recognizes you that is a problem.
 Also, I want to prevent people from using fake profiles in the group.
-If you have a profile with no clear picture of your face, you will be asked to fix it.
+Your profile name must have some semblance to your real name.
+If you have a profile with no clear picture of your face or no recognizable name, you will be asked to fix it.
 If you don't within 7 days, you can be dropped from the group for non-compliance.

 Questions posed at event sign up online are important and mandatory, particularly providing phone numbers.
 First, if you are late and I cannot reach you, there would be no reason to wait.
 Second, if you get lost or need help, it is important that we have your phone number.

 READ THE EVENT INFORMATION, STAY CURRENT AND RESPOND TO EVENT QUESTIONS

 I cannot tell you how many time people ask me for information that is already provided, particularly what time and where are we meeting up.
 The Mexico trips have a great deal of information already provided.
 So please make sure you read the information.